viters/docs/self-hosted/sso-examples.md

 ```
 ::: tip AWS Help

 * AWS SSO Docs are not that verbose.
-Users have found you can supply `sp_metadata` ENV var as EMPTY.
+Users have found that the `sp_metadata` environment variable can be supplied empty.

 * Users have found that replacing `<md:SingleSignOnService Binding="urn:oasis:names:tc:SAML:2.0:bindings:HTTP-Redirect" Location="https://your-soo-portal-url"/>` in the IAM Identity Center SAML metadata file with your AWS Portal URL is a fix for getting the 'Login With SSO' button on Directus to work, rather the default redirect from AWS.

 * Directus expects `<?xml version="1.0" encoding="UTF-8"?>` to be removed from the start of the XML.

 :::